-Answering the bonus problem first, EXCELSIOR is the first "Knot" of Lewis Carroll's book A Tangled Tale, which was originally a magazine serial.
+Solutions.
+Excelsior is the first "Knot" of Lewis Carroll's book A Tangled Tale [1], which was originally a magazine serial.
 Lewis Carroll was the pen name of Charles Lutwidge Dodgson, who was a lecturer in mathematics at Oxford, among other things.
-He is best remembered nowadays for having written Alice in Wonderland and Through the Looking Glass.
+He is best remembered nowadays for having written Alice in Wonderland and Through the Looking Glass, as well as various nonsense verse, especially Jabberwocky and The Hunting of the Snark.
 Here are the solutions Carroll gives in A Tangled Tale: